-A long journey to SHOWBUS at Duxford in 2012 for Sheffield East Lancs bodied Leyland Atlantean 312 (UWA312L).
+A long journey to SHOWBUS at Duxford in 2012 for former Sheffield East Lancs bodied Leyland Atlantean 312 (UWA312L).
 The journey from Sheffield was preceded by the one from Australia.
-The bus has returned to the UK to return to the cream and dark blue livery of Sheffield Transport, however for eight years the bus had been 800 (TV6165) in its pseudo London bus livery doing tours of the Blue Mountains Katoomba resort.
-The tour became part of the City Sightseeing franchise and tour operators, Fantastic Aussie Tours, the franchisee.
+The bus has returned to the UK to be restored in the cream and dark blue livery of Sheffield Transport.
+However for eight years the bus had been 800 (TV6165) in its pseudo London bus livery doing tours of the Blue Mountains Katoomba resort.
+The tour became part of City Sightseeing operated by franchisee Fantastic Aussie Tours.
 On arriving in Australia in 1985 the bus first entered service with AAT Kings as 62 (OAV216), passing to Australian Pacific Tours as their 100 in 2001.

-The former Sheffield Atlantean joined several Atlanteans at the entrance to the arena, parked next to Ipswich's City Sightseeing Roes bodied open topper.
+The former Sheffield Atlantean joined several Atlanteans at the entrance to the arena, parked next to Ipswich's City Sightseeing Roe bodied open topper, 9 (MRT9P).
 Conveniently parked alongside was the Stagecoach Cambridge Dennis Dart normally used on the City Sightseeing tour to Duxford from the city.
 As the service was used by many to get to Showbus on that day, a doubledecker rendered the bus surplus to requirements and available for display.